 Here’s an additional point to consider about immorality, it should produce shame in you, especially sexual immorality.
 But this is what will happen if you don’t walk in truth.
 The more you participate in that which is immoral, the less shameful it becomes to you.
 Your conscience will fade away and you will eventually accept immoral behavior as normal.
 The false teaching you embrace may alter your concept of morality, but God’s truth is eternal.
 It will never change to accommodate your desire for sin.
 Instead, you must be transformed (changed) so your behavior starts to line up with God’s Word.
 The good news is that God will even give you the power so you can!

-Peter said that because of the work of false teachers the way of truth will be slandered.
-False teachers always contradict the truth of God.
-In this world, and even in some so called churches, God’s Word is spoken against, ridiculed, and rejected.
+Peter said that the way of truth will be slandered because of the work of false teachers.
+These always contradict the truth of God.
+In this world, and even in some so-called churches, God’s Word is spoken against, ridiculed, and rejected.
 Instead, we must reject all those who do slander the truth.
 Jesus said if you follow Him you will know the truth and it will make you free!
-His truth is not a list of rules and regulations to a true child of God.
-It is a collection of life giving principles which, when followed, will produce a liberty and a quality of life for you that is totally greater than anything you can have without it.
+His truth is not a list of rules and regulations for a true child of God.
+It is a collection of life-giving principles which, when followed, will produce a liberty and a quality of life for you that is totally greater than anything you can have without it.
 So the choice is always clear, choose God’s truth and be free, choose false teaching and experience bondage and destruction.

 To Sum it all Up

 Don’t follow the crowd into false teaching in this life.
 Pay attention to the warnings we’ve looked at together here.
-Evaluate every teaching that you’re exposed to.
-Compare it to the truth of God’s Word.
+You must compare every teaching you hear with the truth of God’s Word.
 If it doesn’t line up it is false.

-If you have already been trapped by false teaching, you are living a lie and destruction is the ultimate result.
-Stop the lie.
+Those trapped by false teaching are led to destruction.
+They are living a lie.
 Reach out to God.
-Confess your sin and turn from it.
+Confess your sin and turn away from it.
 Then ask the Holy Spirit to give you the power to walk in God’s truth.
 He will forgive you, heal your mind and make you free.

 Finally, there’s one more critical issue I need to make sure you understand.
 If you are in some kind of group that promotes any false teachings, you need to separate yourself from them so you can stay free.
 You should always hang out with people you want to be like.
 If you want to truly follow Jesus, fellowship with others who are truly doing the same.